Boundary regularity for mean curvature flows of higher codimension: Introduction

-for some given $\psi$.
-As it turns out, in order to obtain the existence and regularity of solutions, some conditions on the geometry of the boundary of $\Om$ and on the boundary data are needed.
+for some given $\psi=(\psi^1,\cdots,\psi^m)$ on $\p\Om$.
+As it turns out, in order to obtain the existence and the regularity of solutions, some conditions on the geometry of $\p\Om$ and on the boundary data are needed.